ept/blog/src/yc-value.md

 * The YC team know everybody who's worth knowing in the startup scene, and everyone respects them.
   This makes them ideally placed for introducing you to the kind of people you want to meet.
-  Demo day is one aspect of this, a maximum-efficiency batch process for introducing startups and investors to each other, but YC also make individual introductions all the time.
+  Demo Day is one aspect of this, a maximum-efficiency batch process for introducing startups and investors to each other, but YC also make individual introductions all the time.
+They also know who is worth talking to, who is actively investing, and which people are just fishing for information.

 * If there is a [change in the startup ecosystem](http://www.paulgraham.com/future.html), YC are amongst the first to see it --- because they have insight into a uniquely high proportion of